Arts · Languages · Humanities

 Credits 1.0 3.0

-An introductory course in the study and application of classifying, selecting, cutting, shaping, and polishing minerals and gemstones.
-An additional fee is required.
+This course explores the fundamentals of identifying, selecting, cutting, shaping, and polishing minerals and gemstones.

 ART 179: Beginning Lapidary II